Faith Formation at St. Peter Cathedral

 also be enrolled in elementary faith formation classes.)

-For who are joining the Catholic Church (as adults or older children)
+For those who are joining the Catholic Church (as adults or older children)

 RCIA (Rite of Christian Initiation for Adults)